 In July 2003, Ecology made significant revisions to the state's surface water quality standards (Chapter 173-201A WAC).
 These changes included restructuring the system that the state uses to designate uses for protection by water quality criteria (e.g., temperature, dissolved oxygen, turbidity, bacteria).
-Ecology also revised the numeric temperature criteria assigned to waters to protect specific types of aquatic life uses (e.g., native char, trout and salmon spawning and rearing, warm water fish habitat).
+Ecology also revised the numeric temperature criteria assigned to waters to protect specific types of aquatic life uses (e.g., native char, trout and salmon spawning and rearing, and warm water fish habitat).

-Ecology submitted the revised water quality standards regulation to EPA for federal approval in July 2003.
-EPA approved the majority of the revised standards on February 11, 2008.
-The revisions to the existing standards are online at Ecology's water quality standards website: www.ecy.wa.gov/programs/wq/swqs.
+Ecology submitted the revised water quality standards regulation to address temperature to EPA for federal approval in July 2003.
+EPA approved the changed uses and criteria on February 11, 2008.
+The revisions to the existing standards are online at Ecology's water quality standards website: https://ecology.wa.gov/Water-Shorelines/Water-quality/Freshwater/Surface-water-quality-standards.

-Segments of SFNR and its tributaries are identified on the Washington State 2010 303(d) list as being impaired by excess temperature.
+Segments of the SFNR and its tributaries are identified on the current Washington State 303(d) list as being impaired by excess temperature.
 Temperature affects the physiology and behavior of fish and other aquatic life.
 It also affects the physical and biological properties of the water body.
 For example, higher stream temperatures are generally associated with lower levels of dissolved oxygen in the water.
 Temperature is an influential factor limiting the distribution and health of aquatic life and can be greatly influenced by human activities.

 Temperatures in streams fluctuate over the day and year in response to changes in solar energy inputs, meteorological conditions, river flows, groundwater input, and other factors.
 Washington's water quality criteria are expressed as the highest 7-day average of the daily maximum temperatures (7-DADMax) occurring in a water body.
-The 7-DADMax metric was determined by scientists involved in the development of EPA's Region 10 Guidance for Pacific Northwest State and Tribal Temperature Water Quality Standards (2003) to include an adequate magnitude and duration (averaging period) to protect salmonids.
-The 7-DADMax temperatures represent conditions in the dominant aquatic habitat, therefore it is assumed that aquatic species have access to cold water refugia where they can reside in water that is cooler than the 7-DADMax temperatures.
-The 7-DADMax temperature criterion also assume that colder temperatures are available to protect fish at night.
+The 7-DADMax metric was determined by scientists involved in the development of EPA's Region 10 Guidance for Pacific Northwest State and Tribal Temperature Water Quality Standards (20032) to include an adequate magnitude and duration (averaging period) to protect salmonids.
+The 7-DADMax temperatures represent conditions in the dominant aquatic habitat, therefore it is assumed that aquatic species have access to cold water refugia where they can reside in water that is cooler than the 7-